Veteran Mentor Courts

 Admission and Target Population

+This is a post-adjudication program, meaning all defendants who enter the program must enter a plea and be sentenced into the program as a special condition of probation.
 The process for entry into the VTC program begins after arrest when the charging document is filed.
 A defendant may be referred to the program at any stage of the proceedings, although it is recommended that referral be made at the earliest possible point.
 At arraignment, the district attorney conducts an initial screening by confirming the defendant is a veteran, at least 18 years of age, and eligible for probation as charged.
 Defense counsel reviews the case and screens for the remaining requirements.
 If the defendant appears eligible based on this initial screening, the case may be referred by the prosecutor, defense counsel, judicial officer, or probation department to VTC.

-The 36th District Court Probation Department uses a validated risk /needs assessment (Needs+ Survey) to guide supervision decisions based on the individual’s level of risk and helps determine the case plan objectives according to their prioritized needs.
+Those individuals determined to be both legally and clinically appropriate for the program, and wish to participate, sign a contract with the terms of their plea and agree to follow all program rules and requirements.
+The 36th District Court probation department uses a validated risk/need assessment (LS/CMI) to guide supervision decisions based on the individual’s level of risk and helps determine the case plan objectives according to their prioritized needs.

 Program Structure

 The 36th District VTC consists of five phases and lasts a minimum of 14 months.
 It incorporates numerous evidence-based practices into its programming.
-As part of a treatment continuum, the following therapeutic programs are available: Cognitive Behavioral Therapy for Insomnia, Cognitive Therapy for Suicide Prevention, Problem Solving Therapy, Cognitive Behavioral Therapy, Cognitive Processing Therapy, Prolonged Exposure Therapy, Eye Movement Desensitization Processing Therapy, Moral Reconation Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, parenting therapies including Scream-Free Parenting and Dads Matter, Acceptance and Commitment Therapy, and Seeking Safety.
-Additional treatment and counseling services include peer recovery support specialists, emotional support and service animals, yoga, mindfulness meditation, Housing First, and caregiver support.
+As part of a treatment continuum, the following therapeutic programs are available: Cognitive Behavioral Therapy, Cognitive Behavioral Therapy for Insomnia, Cognitive Therapy for Suicide Prevention, Problem Solving Therapy, Cognitive Processing Therapy, Habilitation Empowerment Accountability Therapy (H.E.A.T.), Prolonged Exposure Therapy, Eye Movement Desensitization Processing Therapy, Moral Reconation Therapy, Dialectical Behavioral Therapy, Motivational Interviewing, parenting therapies including Scream-Free Parenting and Dads Matter, Acceptance and Commitment Therapy, and Seeking Safety.

-• Helps organize and assist with a local annual Veterans Stand Down event
+- Helps organize and assist with a local annual Veterans Stand Down event

-• Memoranda of understanding with local law enforcement, community programs, and the VA
+- Memoranda of understanding with local law enforcement, community programs, and the VA

-• Partnership with Detroit Wayne Integrated Health Network, which leads all substance use and mental health services in Wayne County, including attending and presenting at the network’s monthly Crisis Intervention Training
+- Partnership with Detroit Wayne Integrated Health Network, which leads all substance use and mental health services in Wayne County, including attending and presenting at the network’s monthly Crisis Intervention Training

-• Family reunification funds are available for participants
+- Family reunification funds are available for participants

 Lancaster County Veterans Treatment Court